tokio-rs/website/content/docs/getting-started/futures.md

 We'll be taking a closer look at the runtime in the next section, but a basic understanding of the runtime is necessary to understand futures.
-To gain this understanding, we'll firs tlook at the synchronous model that Rust uses by default and see how this differs from Tokio's asynchronous model.
+To gain this understanding, we'll first look at the synchronous model that Rust uses by default and see how this differs from Tokio's asynchronous model.

 # Synchronous Model

-First, let's talk briefly about the synchronous (or blocking) model.
-This is the model that the Rust [standard library] uses.
+First, let's talk briefly about the synchronous (or blocking) model that the Rust [standard library] uses.

 ```rust
 # use std::io::prelude::*;